Chalked/collab-2/README.md

  You should edit an HTML file.
 Add a paragraph about something you like.
   - Zack edited index.html; added paragraph about the beach.

+You should remove a file other than index.html:
+ - Savannah removed about.html